Blueberry Muffin Smoothie tastes just like the baked good — minus all the sugar and flour! This healthy, gluten free smoothie is a real treat.

 Watch How to Make It!

-Vanilla Greek Yogurt is blended with milk, frozen blueberries, frozen banana, lemon zest, ice, and uncooked oats until it’s thick, smooth, and perfectly sippable.
-So much healthier than a blueberry muffin and will keep you much fuller longer too.
+Protein-packed vanilla greek yogurt is blended with milk, frozen blueberries, frozen banana, lemon zest, ice, and old fashioned oats until it’s thick, smooth, and perfectly sippable.

-I credit the blueberries for giving this smoothie such a superb blueberry flavor, of course, but the addition of lemon zest, vanilla yogurt, and raw, uncooked oats really takes it from blueberry smoothie to blueberry muffin smoothie.
+I credit the blueberries for giving this smoothie such a superb blueberry flavor, of course, but the addition of lemon zest, vanilla yogurt, and raw, uncooked old fashioned oats takes it from being a blueberry smoothie to blueberry muffin smoothie.

-Start by adding 1/2 cup milk into a blender.
-I used unsweetened vanilla almond milk but you can use whatever milk you’ve got.
-Next add an individual-sized container (4-6oz) Vanilla Greek Yogurt.
-The vanilla flavor is one of the things that really makes this smoothie taste like a muffin.
+Next add an individual-sized container (4-6oz) of Vanilla Greek Yogurt.
+The vanilla flavor is one of the ingredients that really makes this smoothie taste like a muffin, plus the protein content gives it staying power.

-You never want to freeze a banana with the peel on as it’s next to impossible to peel frozen.
-All you have to do is peel then place inside a ziplock back and squish.
+All you have to do is peel the banana then place it inside a ziplock back and squish.
 There’s no need to uniformly slice the banana as the chunks will come right out of the bag.

-Turn on the blender then blend until the smoothie is very, well, smooth.
+Turn the blender on then blend until smooth.

 Pour into a glass and enjoy!